 However, whilst still a PhD researcher, there are things you can do to increase your knowledge.
 Even though you are unlikely to have had bid writing experience during your PhD, you can still take the opportunity to talk to academics do this.
 Find out what makes a successful bid and who the key funders are in your subject area.
 Equally, you should be aware of assessment processes for teaching and research, and how this impacts of the work of the department.

-To find out the skills developed by postgraduate research activity, see a summary of skills.
+To find out the skills developed by postgraduate research activity, see the Vitae Researcher Development Framework.

 To review and assess your skills use the career planning section on the Vitae website.